OnSSET/onsset/OnSSET_Manual/data_preparation.rst

               :height: 141
               :align: center

     7. After running the code you will see that two new folders have been added to your workspace; Assist and Assist2.
-In the Assist       folder there will be a csv with the same name as you specified in settlements_fc.
-This file includes some empty rows and hence it       still needs conditioning in order to work with OnSSET.
+These folder will inlcude some different datasets that have been generated in the process (usually it is OK to overlook these).

          .. image:: img/step7a.png
               :width: 584